potassium-os/kevin/README.md

+# Why is this archived?
+I libreboot'ed my `kevin` and no longer need chromeos style images

-# potassium
+# What is this?
-Embedded Linux image build tooling

-At the moment it only supports the chromebook `kevin` and ubuntu LUNAR LOBSTER
+Embedded Linux image build tooling for the chromebook `kevin` and ubuntu LUNAR LOBSTER

 ## What do I need?
 Any modern linux with docker installed \